saFilipJohansson/4D-Chess/README.md

 # 4D-Chess
 A general chess program that supports different board shapes (including higher dimensional ones) and different combinations of rules.
 This readme contains a list of features as well as examples of variants with images.
+This software is proprietary but you can clone and compile it for personal use on your own computer.
+You need SDL2 and SDL2_image.
+Modify the makefile as necessary, and the main.c.

 ## List of features - variants are defined using any combination of these features
 - Any number of dimensions - 2,3,4,14,anything (actually 14 is the limit)